 For instance, Chef Didier Garnich from Gin Fish, a seafood restaurant in Antwerp, gets phone calls from his suppliers every evening giving him a hint of what’s coming in the next day.
 He then decides on dishes based on what’s available.
 He doesn’t have a menu, but what he does have is a Michelin Star.
 I love the way that guy cooks.

-So here are my Tips for a Successful Dinner Party Away
+My Tips for a Successful Dinner Party Away

 - Assess the cooking gear and utensils available in your holiday rental so you know your kitchen’s limitations — make sure the stove works and you’re going to have enough pots and pans.